vmg/redcarpet/README.markdown

 * `:disable_indented_code_blocks`: do not parse usual markdown code blocks.
 Markdown converts text with four spaces at the front of each line to code blocks.
-This options prevents it from doing so.
+This option prevents it from doing so.
 Recommended to use with `fenced_code_blocks: true`.